mattaschmann/home-game/README.md

 - Without Firebase URL metadata, the app stays in local-only mode.
 - Collaboration metadata in the URL includes Firebase config + session id (base64-url encoded).

-## Bitly sharing (optional)
+## Share links & Bitly (optional)

-The app can share the current session URL directly out of the box.
+- The Share Link button uses the Web Share API whenever available and falls back to copying the link to the clipboard.
+- Sharing works even without Bitly; you'll share the canonical URL for the current session (including Firebase metadata if enabled).
+- In Firebase collaboration mode, the first short link that gets created for a session is stored in Firestore so other collaborators can reuse it automatically.

 You can optionally connect Bitly so shared URLs are shorter.

 - Bitly connection is configured in **Game Settings**.
 - Bitly auth/config is stored locally in the current browser/device.
 - If Bitly is not connected, sharing still works and uses the full URL.
-- For Firebase collaboration sessions, once a collaborator creates a Bitly short link, it is stored in Firebase and reused by other collaborators for the same long URL.

 Bitly BYO token setup: